Sonoma-23/Luna-PDF/README.md

 # Luna PDF

-Luna PDF is a simple, PDF reader built with Python and Tkinter.
+Luna PDF is a simple, PDF viewer built with Python and Tkinter.

 ## Features
 - Open and view PDF files.